Are you ending a same-sex marriage in New York?

 Capable divorce lawyers should be consulted such that a favorable settlement can be reached in your divorce, and so that your rights can be protected whether you are the adoptive or non-adoptive parent.
-We at Bikel & Schanfield can help you understand the potential intricacies you may deal with in your same-sex divorce.

-Even if your prospective or current child custody battle seems simpler, do not be blindsided by a spouse who is no doubt contemplating the same legal issues as you now are.
+Even if your prospective or current child custody battle seems simple, do not be blindsided by a spouse who is no doubt contemplating the same legal issues as you now are.
 Preparation is the key to success, and success in the context of divorce and child custody is a fair and just custody ruling.
-The decades of collective experience at Bikel & Schanfield can make all the difference in obtaining such a ruling.
+The decades of collective experience at Bikel Rosenthal & Schanfield can make all the difference in obtaining such a ruling.